 Once in place, you will lie still for about 30 minutes at the recommendation of your therapist.
 Your acupuncturist may also provide light stimulation to the selected acupuncture points.

 How quickly you feel the benefits of your acupuncture session will depend on your symptoms, severity, condition, and treatment plan.
 Generally, patients report feeling relaxed or energized as soon as their first visit with effective treatment.
 However, if you are not seeing results after a few weeks, you may need to take another treatment route, like chiropractic care or massage therapy.

 It is important to recognize that acupuncture treatment is a process, not a quick fix.
 After all, if your symptoms have developed over months or even years, the full impact of your condition won’t be undone in one visit.

 5. Does acupuncture hurt?

 Acupuncture should not feel painful.
 You may experience sensations, like heaviness, dullness, or warmth, which is a sign that the acupuncture points are being activated.

 Some patients do report feeling slight discomfort during their first session, especially if needles are placed in sensitive areas.
 However, this feeling should go away once the needle is fully in place.
 If you feel continuous pain during your session, tell your acupuncturist in Bend so that they can adjust.

 6. How far do acupuncture needles go in?

 The needle depth varies based on the location and angle at which it is placed.
-Typically, needles are placed deep enough to reach the targeted meridian point, which can range from 1/16 to 1-inch deep.
+Typically, the thin needles are placed deep enough to reach the targeted meridian point, which can range from 1/16 to 1-inch deep.
 For example, needles placed in the fingers may rest shallower than a point in the neck or back.